Unsafety checking

 Overview

-The unsafety check needs type information so could potentially be done on the HIR, making use of typeck results, THIR or MIR.
+The unsafety check needs type information, so could potentially be done on the HIR, making use of typeck results, THIR or MIR.
 THIR is chosen because there are fewer cases to consider than in HIR, for example unsafe function calls and unsafe method calls have the same representation in THIR.
-The check is not done on MIR because safety checks do not depend on control flow so MIR is not necessary to use and MIR doesn't have as precise spans for some expressions.
+The check is not done on MIR because safety checks do not depend on control flow, so there is no need to use MIR.
+Also, MIR doesn’t have precise enough spans for some expressions.

 Looking for unsafe Union field accesses is a bit more complex because writing to a field of a union is safe.
 The checker tracks when it’s visiting the left-hand side of an assignment expression and allows union fields to directly appear there, while erroring in all other cases.
 Union field accesses can also occur in patterns, so those have to be walked as well.